nusenu/ansible-relayor/README.md

 * `tor_prometheus_scrape_file` filepath
     - this variable is only relevant if `tor_enableMetricsPort` is True
-    - it defines the absolute filename where ansible will place the generated prometheus scrape config
+    - it defines the absolute filename on `tor_prometheus_host` where ansible will store the prometheus scrape configs
-    - the contents of this file need to be pasted into your prometheus scrape configuration to scrape the tor MetricsPorts
+    - the filepath must be host specific, each host has its own scrape config file on the prometheus server
+    - use a hostname variable in the filepath, see `defaults/main.yml` for an example
+    - default: ""

+* `tor_prom_labels` dictionary
+    - arbitrary number of prometheus label value pairs
+    - can be set on a per server level, not on a per instance level
+    - for an example see `defaults/main.yml`
-    - default: ~/.tor/tor-prometheus-scrape-configs
+    - default: empty dictionary

 * `tor_gen_blackbox_scrape_config` boolean
     - when set to True we add the necessary prometheus scrape config for blackbox exporter TCP propes in the file defined by `tor_prometheus_scrape_file`